 Noise maps

 Interactive block-level noise heatmaps for every city in the 311info catalog with sufficient geocoded 311 noise-complaint data.
-Tap any block or search any address to get an A–F noise grade and a raw “complaints per week within a block” count, all computed directly from each city’s open data portal.
+Tap any block or search any address to get a “complaints per week within a block” count, computed directly from each city’s open data portal.

 Current release